Nicktoons Racing: Characters

-Ren Hoëk (from The Ren & Stimpy Show) and Oblina (from Aaahh!!!
-Real Monsters) appear in the game's opening cutscene, but are not playable racers.
-Squidward Tentacles (from SpongeBob SquarePants) and Rancid Rabbit (from CatDog) also appear in the background of select tracks during actual gameplay.
-Stump (from The Angry Beavers) appears as an in-game item.
+Outside of the playable cast, other non-player characters make cameo appearances in the game's cutscenes and stages, such as Ren Höek from The Ren & Stimpy Show, Oblina from Aaahh!!!
+Real Monsters, Squidward Tentacles from SpongeBob SquarePants, and Rancid Rabbit from CatDog.
+Stump from The Angry Beavers appears as an in-game item.
+All playable characters retain their original voice actors via reused audio samples from their respective shows.
 The Race Announcer (voiced by Chris Jojo) is a fully new character created specifically for the game.